-File your initial Form 941 for the guarter in which you first paid wages that are subject to social security and Medicare taxes or subject to federal income tax withholding.
-See the table below titled When To File Form 941.
+File your initial Form 941-SS for the quarter in which you first paid wages that are subject to social security and Medicare taxes.
+See the table below titled When To File Form 941-SS.

 Then you must file for every quarter after that-every 3 months-even if you have no taxes to report, unless you are a seasonal employer or are filing your final return.
 See Seasonal employers and If Your Business Has Closed, earlier.